 She gets to wear a sweater in the worst shade of green.
 She eats food in colors not found in nature, drinks beer to match and paints shamrocks on her fingernails.
 She bakes Skillet Irish Soda Bread, listens to music by the Young Dubliners and invites her friends over to watch Waking Ned Devine and The Commitments.

 Also, my Inner Irish Girl gets to tell you about one of her favorite writers and people– Malachy McCourt.
-I’ve been to many, many writers’ conferences and sat through many a keynote speech.
-Most of these have been excellent–these are writers, after all.
+I’ve been to many writers’ conferences and sat through many a keynote speech.
 But there’s one talk that stands out in my mind.
 It was an address to a huge ballroom full of people, mostly restless, socially-awkward writers hungry to hone their craft.
 It was a speech about the power of story and the deep well inside the writer, the place you go to again and again, seeking those hidden springs, where everything comes from.
 It was the kind of talk that makes you jump up out of your seat and rush to find a quiet spot, because you can’t wait to get going on your writing.
-This talk was given at the Maui Writers Conference by Malachy McCourt.
+This talk was given by Malachy McCourt.

-Of all the writers I know (and you’ll meet many of them on this blog, so stay tuned), Malachy has the most unique and varied bio.
+Of all the writers I know, Malachy has the most unique and varied bio.
 He’s been everything, including but not limited to: bestselling writer, film actor, columnist, theater actor and the Green Party’s candidate for Governor of New York.

 His wit and wisdom know no end.
 Read his books.
 Better yet, listen to his audio books.
 And if that doesn’t convince you, just ask your own Inner Irish Girl or Irishman.
 It’s no blarney.